GameChangerCloud/doc-gamechanger/_tabs/contributing.md

 *  Explain with a simple sentence the expected behavior
 *  Project version: e.g 1.0.17
 *  GraphQL Schema & Query: e.g gist, pastebin or directly the query
-*  Is it a regression from a previous versions? e.g Yes|No
+*  Is it a regression from a previous versions?
 *  Stack trace

 ### Suggesting enhancements